There Are Plenty Of Awesome Things To Do In Prague For All Interests!

 If you’ve got a few days in Prague and you wanted to explore the surrounding area, there is a very popular day trip that you might consider going on.
 Tucked away in the Czech countryside is the beautiful medieval town of Český Krumlov.
 Known for its stunning architecture and colourful ambiance, a day trip to Český is considered by some a “must-do” if you’re in Prague.
 Don’t believe us?
 Just google it.
 We’ll wait.
 Information on how to get to there can be found here.

-If you didn’t want to figure out the logistics yourself you could easily hop on a highly-rated guided tour of Český Krumlov from Prague.
+If you didn’t want to figure out the logistics yourself you could easily hop on a highly-rated guided tour to Český Krumlov from Prague.

 And there you have it – that’s all we have!
 If you manage to do everything we’d be quite impressed!
-Like we said, Prague has so much to offer – and it can be an amazing experience to share with a group, the family, or your significant human who you really, really like.
+Like we said, Prague has so much to offer.
 There truly is something for everyone in Prague.
 So, what did we forget to mention?
 Anything you’ve learned while on your experiences wandering around Prague?
 Feel free to get in touch – we’d love to add to this list the best things to do in Prague!